GabriellyLdev/GabriellyLdev/README.md

 ## Hi there 👋🏼

-I'm Gabrielly Lima, a Software Engineering student focused on Full Stack development.
+I'm Gabrielly Lima, a Software Engineering student focused on  Back-End development.
-Building my technical foundation in Java, Spring Boot, TypeScript and React.
+Building my technical foundation in Java, Spring Boot and TypeScript.

 Looking for my first internship to grow as a developer.